 When Should You Upgrade Your Furnace?

-• Should I get a home alarm system?
+• Should I get a security system?

-• Should I install carpets or tile?
+• Should I install carpeting or laminate wood?

-Your heating system shouldn’t require constant attention, but it shouldn’t be taken for granted, either.
+Your heating system shouldn’t require continuous attention, but it shouldn’t be taken for granted, either.
 Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every heating bill.

 1. Frequent Repair Costs

-• constantly writing checks just to keep your house comfortably warm.
+• Constantly writing checks just to keep your house comfortably warm.

 2. Energy Efficiency